Paul's passion for computer technology began over thirty years ago. He taught digital media studies for many years in

-I've been a MacBook user for many years, my wife and kids all have Macs as well.
+I've been a MacBook user for many years, my wife and kids all have Macs too.
 There are also many fantastic accessories for Macs out there that can enhance and maximize your portable computer experience, both for fun and usefulness.

 I've found that as well as accessories that are useful to buy for oneself; they can also make great gifts for family and friends at birthdays, Christmas, and other life events and celebrations.

 Some accessories are all about improving the laptop's appearance, some are just for amusement, but most are about practicality and functionality for me.

 7 Great MacBook Pro Accessories